-561-A, the Commission established a simplified and generally applicable method of changing oil pipeline transportation rates.
+2. The oil pipeline pricing index was established in Order No. 561, Revisions to Oil Pipeline Regulations Pursuant to the Energy Policy Act of 1992.
+In Order Nos.
+561 and 561-A, the Commission established a simplified and generally applica ble method of changing oil pipeline transportation rates.
 An indexing method was selected for determining the allowable annual changes in rates which would be generally applicable to oil pipelines regulated by the Commission under the Interstate Commerce Act.
 The PPI-1 was chosen by the Commission as the index that most closely tracked the actual cost changes in the oil pipeline industry.

-3. As the Commission stated in Order No. 561 and reaffirmed in Order No. 561-A, the selection of the PPI-1 was not necessarily a choice for all time.
+3. As the Commission stated in Order No. 561 and reatfirmed in Order No. 561-A, the selection of the PPI-1 was not necessarily a choice for all time.
 The Commission recognized that its responsibilities, to both shippers and pipelines, required it to monitor the relationship between the change in the PPI-1 index and the actual cost changes experienced by the industry.
 The Commission undertook to review the effectiveness of its rate changing methodology and the index every five years.
 The Commission's adoption of its rate changing methodology and the PPI-1 index was affirmed by the U.S. Court of Appeals for the District of Columbia Circuit on May 10, 1996.
 The court upheld the Commission in all respects on its choice of an index, and cited with approval the Commission's determination to review the index formula after five years' experience.

-4. The Commission set about to review the effectiveness of the PPI-1 index to reflect oil pipeline cost changes in mid-2000 by issuance of a Notice of Inquiry, and concluded its review by issuance of the December 2000 order.
+4. The Commission set about to review the effectiveness of the PPI-1 index to reflect oil pipeline cost changes in mid-2000 by issuance of a Notice of Inquiry, and concluded its review by issuance of the December 2000 Order.
 In that order, the Commission concluded that the PPI-1 index had reasonably approximated the actual cost changes in the oil pipeline industry during the preceding five-year period, and that this index should be continued for the next five-year period.
 During its review of the PPI-1 index, the Commission had before it a Staff study of the effectiveness of the change in the PPI-1 index, and initial and reply comments by interested parties on that study.
-The Association of Oil Pipe Lines (AOPL) provided evidence that the appropriate index should be the PPI rather than the PPI-1, and a group of shippers, including Sinclair Oil
+The Association of Oil Pipe Lines (AOPL) provided evidence that the appropriate index should be the PPI rather than the PPI-1, and a group of shippers, including Sinclair Oil Corporation and Tesoro Petroleum Company, Inc., presented comments and evidence that the appropriate index should be PPI-2.